codingfrombeach/ai_tools/README.md

 # ai_tools
 A mono repo for all AI related tools.
 Feel free to fork and raise pull Requests to have updated

+See [what is a mono repo?](https://semaphoreci.com/blog/what-is-monorepo) (basically everything in one repo, vs multiple smaller ones)

 # layout

 - `/<category>/<ai-tool>/<component>`